What is web tracking?

 Web tracking is the practice of collecting and storing information about users’ behavior online.
+Unlike zero-party data gathering, web tracking is usually done without the awareness of the person being tracked.
 Web trackers can collect:

 While advertisers use web tracking to build your online profile and offer more relevant ads, this information can also be used for phishing attacks, identity theft, stalkerware, and ransomware.
 Luckily, there are plenty of free anti-tracking software to protect your anonymity.